0evan/language-frontend/README.md

 	return example(10 20 5 5)

 Compiling the above will output the following LLVM IR to `output.ll`.
+This output can be further compiled to machine code with the LLVM compiler llc or executed with the LLVM interpreter lli.

 	; ModuleID = 'Module'
 	source_filename = "Module"